 Antarctica, at last, inhospitable and unwelcoming at first sight, boasts giant icebergs, pristine air, isolated scientific stations, and fearless wildlife blissfully ignorant of your presence.

 When packing, bear in mind that you are going to spend up to four hours at a time outside in rather cool weather.
 Dressing in layers is essential.
 A small backpack with extra clothes to put on and space for spare ones to put away will come in handy during the landings.
 It will also keep your camera safe from salty spray during Zodiac transfers.
-For the latter, waterproof pants are indispensable, as are rubber boots – but the latter will probably be provided on your ship, ask beforehand if in doubt.
+For these, waterproof pants are indispensable, as are rubber boots – but the latter will probably be provided on your ship, ask beforehand if in doubt.

 Not to forget: